WebReflection/regular-elements/README.md

 Everything I love about Custom Elements made available for any node, and through CSS selectors.

+No Custom Elements, no Shadow DOM, forget about polyfills and classes, use just the good old HTML, exponentially glorified for every browser and in [less than 2Kb library](https://unpkg.com/regular-elements).

 ```js
 regularElements.define('button', {
   // triggered once live